-The studies looked at different things -- collision claims versus fatal accidents, legalization in neighboring states versus states with shared characteristics -- and both have their strengths.
+The studies looked at different things -- collision claims versus the rate of fatal accidents involving marijuana, legalization in neighboring states versus states with shared characteristics -- and both have their strengths.

 Drivers Under The Influence

 Driving under the influence of any drug -- including marijuana -- is illegal in all 50 states.
 But because of a lack of adequate methods to test for impairment of the drug, there are no legal limits on marijuana while driving as there are currently with alcohol.